-As each new school year approaches, we all feel some anxiety for our children, with the pandemic no doubt adding an additional level of worry.
-We’re all hopeful that our children will make friends, make the grade, make the team, and just adjust seamlessly into their new environment.
+As each new school year approaches, we all feel some anxiety for our children.
+We’re all hopeful that our children will make friends, make the grade, make the team, and adjust seamlessly into their new environment.

 The parents of food allergic children are also hopeful that our kids will survive each day without exposure to their allergen, without a call from the school that an ambulance is on the way, and without a painful Epinephrine injection to the thigh.

-In a world where an individual’s inability or unwillingness to care for the health of others has become abundantly clear, this anxiety is taking over food allergy parents who put their child’s survival into the hands of someone else every day.
+The pandemic unfortunately showed some people, at times, have the inability or unwillingness to care for the health of others.
+This anxiety is taking over food allergy parents who put their child’s survival into the hands of someone else every day.

 This might sound dramatic.
 But imagine your child is instantly covered in hives or that their mouth “feels funny” because it’s swelling up.
 It is a gut-wrenching, heart-in-your-throat, end-of-days-type fear that I hope you never have to experience.